QSFT/Doradus/doradus-tomcat/README.md

 - Launch Doradus Tomcat application at port 8080

-           For example, Doradus at ROOT level, the URL is  http://localhost:8080/_applications or
-           Doradus at prefix level, it is http://localhost:8080/_api/_applications
+           the URL is  http://localhost:8080/_applications for Doradus at ROOT level or http://localhost:8080/_api/_applications for Doradus at prefix level, it is